MrMaksimize/Menumizer/README.md

 Menumizer works by taking three main parameters:

-`stateController` - callback function that takes the `minPoint` paramter and determines whether the menus should be converted to selects, or should they be converted back to regular menus.
+`stateController` - callback function that takes the `minPoint` parameter and determines whether the menus should be converted to selects, or should they be converted back to regular menus.
 Defaults to being triggered on window wize <= `minPoint`

 `minPoint` - an integer determining when the menumizer would trigger